LLM Agents for Generating Microservice-based Applications: how complex is your specification?

 • \textbf{Dependencies}: A single MS can depend upon many other MSes and 3rd party services~\cite{DevEval:li-etal-2024}.
 This also requires understanding the right packages and versions to use.

 • \textbf{Distribution}: MSBAs are inherently distributed systems and must deal with complexities inherent in such systems.

-• \textbf{Specification}: There is no standard for specifying a MSBA to an LLM.
+• \textbf{Specification}: There is no standard for specifying an MSBA to an LLM.
 Unlike simple functions, a docstring and a signature do not suffice.

-On the other hand, MSBAs using REST services often follow a well-established template (see Appendix \ref{appendix-1-shot} for a small example) giving hope that LLMs can exploit this template to generate correct code.
+On the other hand, MSBAs using REST services often follow a well-established pattern (see Appendix \ref{appendix-1-shot} for a small example) giving hope that LLM Agents can exploit this pattern to generate correct code.